 MPU/Parkinson’s will provide a stimulating, fun and comfortable environment supporting participants’ ability to:

 • Adopt a healthy lifestyle to support cognitive and physical function

-- Acquire techniques to help deal with memory loss or other cognitive changes
+• Acquire techniques to help deal with associated cognitive challenges

-- Develop a social and supportive network with others who are dealing with similar issues
+• Develop a supportive network with others who are dealing with similar issues

-- Obtain information and resources to help manage and cope with current and anticipated needs
+• Obtain information and resources to help manage and cope with current and anticipated changes

 Contact Ellen Somers at 315-446-9111 x225 for more information.

 TIP: Use 'Heading 2' or 'Heading 3' for headline text and 'Normal' for everything else.